epsil/mdwiki/README.md

 Every page has its own folder, and folders can be arbitrarily nested.
 The page's contents are stored in a Markdown file named `index.md`.
 There is also an associated `index.html` file, which uses a bit of JavaScript to dynamically render the Markdown as HTML when viewed in a browser.

 One of several benefits of the above file structure is that the whole wiki can be served by a web server, and every wiki page gets its own URL.
-If the wiki is placed in the server's root directory (any directory will do), the addresses become:
+If the wiki is uploaded to the server's root directory (any directory will do), the addresses become:

 | URL | Page |
 | --- | ---- |